 Then I listen, and we converse, and after 20 minutes, we both leave knowing more than we did 20 minutes earlier.

 Since I quit my full-time data science job, I’ve had over 200 of these State of the Data calls and have had over a thousand such calls as of November 2018.

 The Path: Key Takeaways

 I’ve learned LOTS, but here are three key lessons:

 - There are more trees in the information forest than we can possibly imagine

 - Few people understand what’s in their own jungles of data, or how they can use multiple species of plant life in their jungle to make dramatic new value to their lives and businesses

 - Very few people understand what a data scientist is

-58 days [after I left my job and giving this speech, and now over two years after that date, I continue to] hesitate to simply call myself a “data scientist.”
+I continue to hesitate to simply call myself a “data scientist.”
 Instead, I’m an expert, a guide, and through conversations with humans, I help them navigate the information jungle.

-By helping me with the next 100 state of the union calls, I am confident we will all finally be able to better see the forest for the trees.
+By helping me with the next 100 State of the Data calls we will all be able to see the forest for the trees.